I7-Examples/Bronze/docs/source.txt

 Understand "look out [something]" as searching. [* Because beta-testers wanted to be able to look out the windows.]

 Rule for listing nondescript items of the Bellroom:
 	say "Catching your eye among many other unfamiliar items"; list the contents of the Bellroom, as a sentence, tersely, listing marked items only, prefacing with is/are, including contents and giving brief inventory
 		information;
 	say "."

 Understand the commands "play" or "shake" or  "ring" as "hit".
 Understand "ring [ringer]" as attacking.

-The worked bronze gong is in storage.
+The worked bronze gong is in Storage-Box.
 The description is "A heavy thing that you have never seen rung.
 The upper surface is hammered with the sign of an elephant."

 Instead of attacking the bronze gong for the first time:
 	say "You hesitate.
 He told you not to play idly with the bells whose purposes were unknown to you, you see..."